-Osteotomy related to the knee is a surgical procedure where the bone is cut and realigned or repositioned to improve the forces going through the knee, thereby improving knee pain.
+Osteotomy related to the knee involves surgical procedures where the bone is cut and realigned or repositioned to improve the forces going through the knee.

-Osteotomies may also be done to improve the cosmetic appearance of the limb.
+Osteotomies are usually performed to improve knee pain but may also be done to improve the cosmetic appearance of a limb.

 Common osteotomy procedures relating to the knee include: